-Prior to 2022, the Company paid \$379 million of tax as required under notices of assessment issued by the U.K. tax authority, HM Revenue & Customs ("HMRC"), under the Diverted Profits Tax ("DPT") regime that collectively related to the 2015, 2016, and 2018 taxation years of certain of its current and former U.K. afflites.
-In 2022, HMRC issued additional DPT notices aggregating \$85 million collectively related to the 2016, 2017 and 2018 taxation years.
-The Company paid these additional notices during the calendar year 2022.
+Through December 31, 2023, the Company paid \$430 million of tax as required under notices of assessment issued by the U.K. tax authority, HM Revenue & Customs ("HMRC"), under the Diverted Profits Tax ("DPT") regime that collectively related to the 2015, 2016, 2017 and 2018 taxation years of certain of its current and former U.K. affiliates.
+The Company does not believe these current and former U.K. affiliates fall within the scope of the DPT regime.
+Because the Company believes its position is supported by the weight of law, it intends to vigorously defend its position and will continue contesting these assessments through all available administrative and judicial remedies.
+As the assessments largely relate to businesses that the Company has sold, the majority are subject to indemnity arrangements under which the Company has been required to pay additional taxes to HMRC or the indemnity counterparty.